bbc/vc2_conformance/docs/source/user_guide/limitations.rst

 **Changing wavelet transform mid sequence**
     All test cases use the same wavelet transform and slice parameters for every picture in the sequence.
-Though the VC-2 specification permits these parameters to change mid-sequence, though this is not the intended mode of operation for VC-2.
-The range of potential behaviours to test would also be numerous and so this scenario is not tested.
+Though the VC-2 specification permits these parameters to change mid-sequence, this is not the intended mode of operation for VC-2.
+Because of this, and the number of test cases which would be required, this scenario is not tested.

 **Degenerate formats**
     The test case generator may not be able to generate test cases for all